brainhack-school2020/abide-fmri/README.md

-# Predicting Autism with fMRI Data
+# Using fMRI Data to Predict Autism Diagnoses with Various Machine Learning Models and Cross-Validation Methods

 Contributors: Emily Chen, Andréanne Proulx, Mikkel Schöttner

 ![Cover-Image](graphics/cover-image.png)

 This repository contains contributions from the [ABIDE team](https://github.com/orgs/brainhack-school2020/teams/abide-team) made during The BrainHack School 2020.
 This project uses resting state fMRI data from the ABIDE dataset to train machine learning models and is licensed under a Creative Commons Zero v1.0 Universal license.

+Please feel free to reach out to any of us if you have any questions or comments!

 ## Project Definition